CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/executions/execution-variables.md

 # {{< param title >}}

+TODO: Update summary
+TODO: Add section explaining what happens to variable during an execution (Could link to things like: variable types changing throughout a flow, viewing variables during an execution)
+TODO: Split "Input/Output Variables" into two sections "Input Variables" and "Output Variables"

+TODO: Runtime Issues (e.g. dynamic variable is the wrong type for a block property)
+    Provide examples
+    Link to Exceptions

+TODO: Compile Time Issues (e.g. input variable has not been passed into the called flow)
+    Provide examples
+    Link to Messages

+TODO: Update "Calling other flows" to include references where appropriate

 Data maybe optionally passed into an [flow execution][What-Is-Execution], and in the case of a synchronously executed [flow][What-Is-Flow], values passed out using global variables.

 #### Input/Output Variables